What is Continuous Improvement?

 Benefits of Continuous Improvement

 Working to constantly improve is the number one way in which many businesses reduce operating overhead.
-Continuous improvement (sometimes known as ‘Rapid improvement’) helps to streamline workflows.
-Efficient workflows save time and money, allowing you to reduce wasted time and effort.
+Continuous improvement (sometimes known as ‘Rapid improvement’) is a Lean improvement technique that helps to streamline workflows.
+The Lean way of working enables efficient workflows that save time and money, allowing you to reduce wasted time and effort.
 For example, projects that involve shifting deadlines, changing priorities and other complexities are usually filled with opportunities to improve.
 It’s just that no one has taken action on that opportunity.

 Reduce Project Costs and Prevent Overages